-The instrument provides a pathway for students undertaking clinical placement in the final year of a four year medical radiation degree to perform clinical work under general supervision.
-While these students must initially work under immediate supervision, they can progress to general supervision providing that a supervisor has made a written assessment outlining that the student is competent, and capable of working under general supervision.
+The instrument provides a pathway for students undertaking a clinical placement in the final two semesters of a four year medical radiation degree or a three year medical radiation degree.
+While these students must initially work under immediate supervision, they can progress to general supervision providing that a supervisor has made a written documented assessment of competency outlining that the student is competent, and capable of working under general supervision.

-The written assessment is referred to as a 'documented assessment of competency' and must relate to the site where the student is undertaking their placement.
+The written documented assessment of competency must relate to the site where the student is undertaking their clinical placement.
 The assessment must outline the modalities, or equipment types (e.g. general diagnostic x-ray equipment) that the student has been deemed competent to use.
 The assessment must be approved by a licensed person at the site who has overall responsibility for supervising the student.
+Students should not automatically progress to working under general supervision, and there is no obligation for supervisors to assess a student as competent.
 The assessment must be issued in accordance with the relevant radiation management plan, and must be made available for inspection at all times.